-Valuation of life insurance contract liabilities (Note 7) \$50m
+Valuation of net life insurance contract liabilities (Note 7a) \$94m

-The valuation of life insurance contract liabilities involves significant judgement given the complexity involved in the estimation process and the inherent uncertainty in estimating the expected payment of future benefits and expenses for the particular classes of life insurance business written.
+We considered the valuation of life insurance contract liabilities a key matter because it involves significant judgement given the complexity involved in the estimation process and the inherent uncertainty in estimating the expected payment of future benefits and expenses for the particular classes of life insurance business written.
 It requires expert judgement when assessing the appropriateness of management's calculation.